armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 ### Serverless

-You write the function and use Armory to manage the rollout of iterative versions.
+You write the function and use Armory Enterprise to manage the rollout of iterative versions.
 These are usually hosted by Cloud Providers.

 <!--